-One thing people might not know about me… I’m not a small talker.
-I can talk to an audience of 500 people about something I know, but talking to someone I don’t know about nothing is super hard for me.
+One thing people might not know about me… I’m not a small talker but I can talk to an audience of 500 people no problem.

 The quick and dirty version of what led me to found J Skis… After 17 years of trial and error, tons of failures and a few successes creating and running a ski company, it became crystal clear to me there was an opportunity to do it completely different.
 Thanks to new technology, consumer buying habits and ways of communication I could create a financially sustainable ski company in a fraction of the time, at a fraction of the size while requiring a fraction of the resources.
 So I set my sights on doing everything the opposite as I previously had, including not selling to any shops and instead selling direct to consumers exclusively at Jskis.com

 Something I’m extremely proud of as pertaining to J Skis’ success is… My 2016 tax return!
 After 3 years in business, I proved what no one thought was possible.
 I’m actually a profitable ski company selling only 2,000 skis a year.
 I’m honestly as surprised as you.
 My first company “Line”, took me 15 years after selling the company twice to get out of debt.
 To put it simply, you need to sell over 25,000 skis a year to become profitable selling to retailers.
 By selling exclusively direct, I need to sell only 2,000 pair a year.